Where I'm coming from in Bio2250 - Principles of Genetics

 Course Philosophy

-However, 2003 was the 50th anniversary of the discovery of the structure of DNA, and in 2013 the molecular revolution in biology continues to accelerate.
-The traditional approach requires the pretense that, when we talk about round and wrinkled peas, the student does not know about DNA, because Mendel didn't.
+However, 2003 was the 50th anniversary of the discovery of the structure of DNA.
+The first complete human DNA genome sequence was published in 2004.
+Bioinformatic interpretation of complete genomes is emerging as the New Wave in genetics.
+The traditional approach requires the pretense that, when we begin by talking about round and wrinkled peas, the student does not know about DNA, because Mendel didn't.
 Genetics and molecular biology have proliferated in so many directions that a single introductory course struggles to be comprehensive.
-Worse, there is an ever-widening stretch between what can be taught and what is required to understand molecular genetics.
-The current revolution in genomics have become technically so involved that it is difficult to present the complete logic, and we must skip to summaries of conclusions, and rely on databases for useful information.
+Further, there is an ever-widening stretch between what foundational concepts can be taught and what is required to understand molecular genetics.
+Most recently, the current revolution in genomics have become technically so involved that it is difficult to present the complete logic, and we must skip to summaries of conclusions, and rely on databases for useful information.

 Bio2250 reverse the traditional order: it is taught "DNA first, peas later".
-We begin with an introduction to the molecular biology of DNA structure and protein function, and build on this foundation to introduce the behaviour of genes on chromosomes and in crosses.
+We begin with the molecular biology of DNA structure and protein function, build on this foundation to introduce the behaviour of genes on chromosomes and in crosses, then move onto modern & contemporary developments in molecular genetics.
 A course that begins, "DNA is a double-helix that is replicated semi-conservatively...." (a standing broad jump over 50 years of classical genetics) serves to remind most students of material known at least since high school.
-The classical experiments of Hershey & Chase, Watson & Crick, and Meselson & Stahl, and others, are valuable introductions to scientific inference and problem solving.
-They are however not crucial to understanding how DNA functions.
+Analysis of the classical molecular experiments of Hershey & Chase, Watson & Crick, and Meselson & Stahl, and others, remain invaluable introductions to scientific inference and problem solving (and is included in Biol4241 - Advanced Genetics).
+They are however not critical to understanding how DNA functions.
 Likewise, it is necessary to understand in detail how the Genetic Code works, and less so to know how Nirenberg & Khorana figured it out in the first place.
-An initial grounding in the processes of molecular biology equips us to talk about current topics such as DNA cloning, Genetic Engineering, Biotechnology, and results from the Human Genome Project.
-Selected experiments are still analyzed in detail, to emphasize the problem-solving approach in genetics.
-Most of molecular genetics is doing in a test tube what goes on in a cell: if you understand nucleic acid structure, base pairing rules, polynucleotide directionality, and replication, you can understand vector insertion and molecular cloning.
+An initial grounding in the processes of molecular biology equips us to talk about current topics such as DNA cloning, Genetic Engineering, Biotechnology, and Bioinformatic results from the Human Genome Project.
+Most of molecular genetics is doing in a test tube what goes on in a cell.
+If you understand nucleic acid structure, base pairing rules, semi-conservative replication, polynucleotide directionality, and translation / translitteration of nucleic acids, you can understand molecular cloning, in vitro gene amplification, DNA sequencing in its various forms.
 With such a background, and an orientation to modern experimental techniques, I hope that the course will empower students to investigate further areas of individual interest.

 THE DIFFERENCE IN APPROACH MAY BE SUMMARIZED AS FOLLOWS.